Here’s how to prove your credits mean something on the homeschool transcript.

 *Log educational hours.
 Educational hours can include appropriate movies, field trips, research and writing, online instruction.
-This is a good choice for classes like phys ed and fine arts.
+This is a good choice for classes like physical education and fine arts.
 Log 120-180 hours per credit (the required number of hours varies from state to state.)

 *Read books.
 This is a good way to handle courses like history, elective science, literature or fine arts.
 Books might include biographies, nonfiction, historical fiction, and poetry.
 We have found that often 16 books with study guides or written summaries will fill the required hours for an average high school freshman.
 Some good guides for using real books for literature credit are 7Sisters Great Christian Writers, World Literature, British Literature, and American Literature courses.

 *Take dual enrollment courses.
-A one-semester course at a college is 3 credits on a college transcript, but it equals 1 Carnegie credit for the high school transcript.
+One-semester course at a college is 3 credits on a college transcript, but it equals 1 Carnegie credit for the high school transcript.
 So 1 semester at college is 1 credit on the homeschool transcript.

 *Join online courses or local classes.
 Many homeschool groups offer local classes or online courses.
 These are usually based on Carnegie units so are easily included on the transcript.